SVVelev/SharedTripApplication/README.md

 # SharedTripApplication
-Application for trip sharing.
-You can make a trip and note your starting point and ending point so other users can join to this trip and you can travel together.
+Application for shared trip.
+You can make a trip and note your starting point, ending point, departure time so other users can join to this trip and you can travel together.
+The application is written using ASP.NET Core.